hellogreg/pstv/pstv.md

 - Get rid of the whitelist
 - Improve PS1 upscaling options

+- Fixing the User Interface
+ - Redesign the homescreen
+ - Fix the PlayStation Store navigation
+ - Streamline launching and exiting apps
+ - Get rid of the "Featured" tab
+ - Hell, get rid of *all* tabs
+- Other Proposed Updates
+ - The PSTV needs Netflix (and maybe some other streaming media)
+ - Add a PS1 Retro Mode
+ - Dump the Vita whitelist

 *Note: This isn't a wish list of every change that could or should be made to the PSTV (e.g., support for cheaper memory cards, better remote connections to the PS4).
 I'm just covering some of the software issues where I think I could help, personally.*

 ## Fixing the PSTV's User Interface

+>"For us, design is more than just superficial look and feel.
+It must also be in harmony with both the human intellect and instinct.
+Reaching beyond the realms of functionality and aesthetics, design must provide both an intuitive and enriching experience."
+>-- Sony Design Philosophy: Empathy

-The user interface is just a part of user experience, and a device's homescreen is just a sliver of the user interface.
+The user interface is just a part of the user experience, and a device's homescreen is just a sliver of the user interface.
 But you have to start somewhere!
 So, I've redesigned the PSTV's homescreen to accomplish the following:

 - Update it to share the same visual branding language as the current generation of Sony products (PS4, Bravia TVs, PlayStation mobile app, etc.).
 - Reframe the PSTV as something other than just a Vita on a bigger screen.